bzettek/bz_blog/_posts/2021-08-31-Fall-21-Preview.md

 * Linux
 * Virtual Machines
 * Raspberry Pi
-* Super Computers(Big Red II)

-The last bullet point has me excited.
-The course I am taking in High Performance Computing is being taught by a very well know figure in Super Computing.
-[Thomas Sterling.](https://luddy.indiana.edu/contact/profile/?profile_id=303)
-From the two lectures I've watched, IU's supercomputer Big Red II is in the middle of the pact when it comes to how fast it is compared to other supercomputers.
-We are going to be able to actually run some programs on it too!
-If you're interested in learning more about IU's [Big Red II.](https://www.hpcwire.com/2013/04/19/big_red_ii_colors_new_page_for_hybrid_systems/)
 <img src="/assets/alphabot2-image.png"/>

 Another class worth highlighting is my Cyber-Physical Systems class.
 The gist of this class is that it is very project based.